 Researchers are still studying potential treatment methods for gastric antral vascular ectasia.

 People with severe bleeding may require a blood transfusion.
 Surgery and medications are also options.
-Medications, however, have yet to show any satisfactory or effective long-term results.

 If a person finds blood in their stool, they should seek medical attention in order to rule out any life threatening or serious conditions.